 Step 2: If your sheet is already protected with password then first you have to unlock your worksheet form Review tab > Unprotect Sheet > Fill the password to remove the protection from active worksheet and press OK button.

 Step 3: Select the complete worksheet from Select all button on your existing worksheet.
 You can also press Ctrl+A shortcut key to quickly select active worksheet.

 Step 4: Open the “Format Cell” dialog box either clicking on the Home tab > Font group > Click on the Format Cell Font dialog box launcher button or you can also press Ctrl+1 or Ctrl+Shift+F shortcut key to open the box.

 Step 5: Click on the “Protection” tab and uncheck the “Locked” option and click on the OK button.
-After that not only all cells of active worksheet are unlocked but also apply protection on select cells, rows or columns as per your need.
+After that all cells of active worksheet are unlocked.
+You can also apply protection on select cells, rows or columns as per your need.

 Step 6: Again open the “Format Cell” dialog box > Click on the “Protection” tab and again turn on “Locked” option on active worksheet.